 This paper described a portable, modular, high-performance tactile display device based on lateral skin deformation.
-It has 60 actuators creating an active surface of about 100 mm2 in the shape of a cradle designed to minimize the finger pre-load when the tactile signals are quiescent.
-These actuators were optimized to maximize tangential strain in average glabrous skin.
-The system is compact (150 cm3, 60 g) and has integrated electronics requiring a small number of wires for operation.
-A prominent feature of the device is the ease with which it can be fabricated and maintained compared to earlier generations.
+It has 60 actuators creating an active surface of about 100 mm2 in the shape of a cradle designed to minimize the finger pre-load

-The results indicate that each actuator could produce a free deflection of 0.1 mm and a blocked force of 0.15 N (or 0.075 mm and 0.22 N), which appear to be capable of creating large deformation in 1.6×1.0 mm patches of the fingertip skin for most users.
+The results indicate that each actuator could produce a free deflection of 0.1 mm and a blocked force of 0.15 N (or 0.075 mm and 0.22 N), which appear to be capable of creating large deformation in $1.6 \times 1.0 \text{ mm}$ patches of the fingertip skin for most users.
 Furthermore, the system bandwidth is high, more than 250 Hz, making the system not only promising for the creation of the sensations of small shapes, but also of fine textures.

-Psychophysical experiments validated the effectiveness of the device in rendering virtual textures.
+The optimality of the design was validated using a tactile feature detection paradigm in order to confirm the effectiveness of the device in rendering virtual textures.
 Experimental results indicated that the threshold of creation of a tactile sensation at a single site was in the vicinity of 20 V, while the maximum activation voltage can be up to 90 V, allowing for significant headroom in the delivery of tactile signals.

 Our present efforts are directed at further characterization of the device and at the development of a variety of activation patterns designed to explore the range of sensations that can be created with this technology.
 Some recent results obtained by taking advantage of the fine spatial and temporal capabilities of the device can be found in (Petit et al., 2008; Carter et al., 2008; Konkle et al., 2009).